Morris Crocker - Chartered Accountants

 What is MTD for Income Tax?

-The aim of MTD for Income Tax is to create a paperless tax reporting system and make it easier for individuals and businesses get their tax right and keep on top of their affairs.
-Under the scheme, all affected individuals will be required to store records of their business income and expenses in digital format and report a summary profit report to HMRC once every three months.
+The aim of MTD for Income Tax is to create a paperless tax reporting system and make it easier for individuals and businesses to get their tax right and keep on top of their affairs.
+Under the scheme, all affected individuals are required to store records of their business income and expenses in digital format and report a summary profit report to HMRC once every three months.
 This is sometimes called ‘real time’.

 It should be noted that there are no announced plans to change the existing timetable of tax payments.
 Income tax will still be payable by 31 January following the end of the tax year.
 Any payments on account will be due by 31 January and 31 July as usual.